coreos/docs/os/booting-on-interoute.md

 For security reasons you can't extract the value of the public key from VDC, only its 'fingerprint' value which you can compare against the fingerprint generated from the keypair on your own computer.

-## Choosing a CoreOS virtual machine template
+## Choosing a CoreOS Container Linux virtual machine template

 Interoute VDC has 'CoreOS Stable' and 'CoreOS Alpha' templates ready-to-use, look for the template names IRT-COREOS and IRT-COREOS-ALPHA, respectively.